SoFi Active Investing Review (2021)

 One feature that SoFi Invest has added since I first joined that has quickly become a star in my eyes is Stock Bits.
 This allows users to purchase fractional shares of stock, investing as little as $1.
 However SoFi only offers Stock Bits for select companies — although most of the heavy hitters are represented.

-If a stock is supported by Stock Bits, when you click “Buy,” you’ll be given the option to base your purchase in number of shares or amount of dollars.
+If a stock is supported by Stock Bits, when you click “Buy,” you’ll be given the option to base your purchase on the number of shares or the amount of dollars.
 Something else to note about Stock Bits is that SoFi only places orders for fractional shares once per day.
 As a result the purchase price (and in turn the amount you own) might not match exactly what was shown when you first viewed the listing.
 Still, for those who want to start investing in companies but can’t afford full shares, this could be a great option.

-Final Thoughts on SoFi Invest (Active)
+Final Thoughts on SoFi Active Investing

 Given how much I’ve come to enjoy my SoFi Money account, I was excited to give SoFi Invest a try as well.
 Thankfully the experience has been similarly positive.
-In fact I’ve seen the offering truly blossom over the past few months, adding some key features that were missing (such as limit orders) as well as unveiling unique options like Stock Bits.
+In fact I’ve seen the offering truly blossom over the past few months, adding some key features that were missing (such as limit orders) as well as unveiling other options like Stock Bits.

 Overall I appreciate what SoFi has built with their Active investing platform and would recommend it as a great alternative to Acorns — especially thanks to Stock Bits.
 On top of that, with the company consistently adding new features and functionality, it could certainly rival Robinhood in the near future.
 Therefore, considering it only takes a $1 to get started, I say it’s worth giving SoFi Invest a shot for yourself.